silktide/semrush-api/README.md

 ### Setup

-Here's how to instantiate an API Client:
+The API library has a number of dependencies which need to be initialised and injected.
+If you don't use DI, here's how to set up the API client:

         $requestFactory = new \AndyWaite\SemRushApi\Model\Factory\RequestFactory();
         $rowFactory = new \AndyWaite\SemRushApi\Model\Factory\RowFactory();
         $resultFactory = new \AndyWaite\SemRushApi\Model\Factory\ResultFactory($rowFactory);
         $guzzle = new \GuzzleHttp\Client();

         $client = new \AndyWaite\SemRushApi\Client("[YOUR API KEY]", $requestFactory, $resultFactory, $guzzle);